jackkuipers/iBGe/README.md

 To accompany https://arxiv.org/abs/

 The file iBGe.R runs simulations for a single setting, seed and network size.
-This may be run locally, or called from an outside loop (like run_loop.R) for example on a cluster.
+This may be run locally, or called from an outside loop (like run_local.R) for example on a cluster.

-The file collateResults.R collates output files from the different runs into the sims_collated directory.
+The file collateResults.R collates output files from the different runs into the mergedresults directory.